Text Formatting and Punctuation

 ~).
 The formatting mark for superscript is a caret (

-By default, Asciidoctor uses straight quotation marks and apostrophes.
-They can be changed to curved using the backtick (
+By default, the AsciiDoc processor outputs straight quotation marks and apostrophes.
+They can be changed to curved by adding backticks (

-When Asciidoctor processes text enclosed by inline formatting syntax, the marks are replaced by the corresponding HTML or XML tags, depending on your backend, during the quotes substitution step.
+When the AsciiDoc processor encounters text enclosed by designated formatting marks, those marks are replaced by the start and end tags of the corresponding HTML or XML element, depending on your backend, during the quotes substitution step.
 You can control when inline formatting is applied to inline text, macros, or blocks with the quotes substitution value.